NicolaNardino/Blockchain.Ethereum/README.md

-# Welcome to Blockchain.Ethereum Web Application PoC
+# Welcome to Blockchain.Ethereum Web Application DApp PoC
-Simple Java web application interacting with the Ethereum network.
+Java web application interacting with the Ethereum network.

 For the time being its key features are:
   - Connection to the Ethereum Network via a node running on localhost.